multiversx/mx-docs/docs/developers/developer-reference/sc-payments.md

 The most common way for contracts to accept payments is by having endpoints annotated with the `#[payable(...)]` annotation.

 :::important important
 The "payable" flag in the code metadata only refers to direct transfers.
-Trasferring tokens via contract endpoint calls is not affected by it in any way.
+Transferring tokens via contract endpoint calls is not affected by it in any way.
 :::